tinap98/PriceWise1/README.md

 - **Requests**: For sending HTTP requests to e-commerce websites.
 - **Pandas**: For organizing and saving scraped data into CSV files.
 - **Git**: For version control.

+## Project Files

+- `.gitignore`: Specifies files and directories that should be ignored by Git (e.g., temporary files, unnecessary data).
+- `LICENSE`: The project license file, licensed under Apache License 2.0.
+- `README.md`: The project documentation you're currently reading.
+- `Scrape.ipynb`: The Jupyter notebook containing the scraping code and execution.
+- `final_product_details.xls`: Contains the scraped product details from Flipkart and Amazon.
+- `final_product_details_with_links.xls`: Contains product details along with their respective links.
+- `flipkart_mobiles.xls`: Contains mobile product data scraped from Flipkart.
+- `flipkart_mobiles_combined.xls`: The combined data from all Flipkart mobile pages.
+- `products.xls`: A file containing product data ready for price comparison.

 ## Setup and Installation

 1. Clone the repository: